-- ➤ Switch on the ETERNUS LT40 S2 tape library using the On/Off switch at the front (see the "Additive Components" Operating Manual [4]). - ► Switch on any other connected hardware components.
+- > Switch on the ETERNUS LT140 resp.
+ETERNUS LT40 S2 tape library as well as the ETERNUS DX100 S4 disk storage system using the On/Off switch at the front (see the "Additive Components" Operating Manual [4]). - > Switch on any other connected hardware components.